 On July 22, 2010, the SEC released a staff report that recommended that Congress clearly define life settlements to be securities, so that the investors in life settlements transactions would be protected under the U.S. federal securities laws.
-To date, the SEC has not made another such recommendation to Congress nor has Congress acted on the SEC staff's report.
-If the statutory definitions of "security" were to be amended to encompass life settlements involving non-variable life insurance policies, or if the Supreme Court or other Circuit Courts were to conclude thatnon-variable life insurance policies are securities for purposes of the Securities Act, the Company could become subject to additional extensive regulatory requirements under the federal securities laws.
-Those regulatory requirements would include the obligation to register the Company's sales and offerings of life settlements with the SEC as public offerings under the Securities Act.
-Also, if the resale of non-variable life insurance policies were to be considered securities, the Company's ownership of those policies as a percentage of its assets or source of income could be limited as it would likely manage its business to avoid being required to register as an "investment company" pursuant to the Investment Company Act.
+Since that time, there have been a number of changes to the life settlements industry and, to date, the SEC has not made another such recommendation to Congress.
+If the statutory definitions of "security" were to be amended to encompass life settlements involving non-variable life insurance policies, or if the Supreme Court or other Circuit Courts were to conclude that non-variable life insurance policies are securities for purposes of the Securities Act, the Company could become subject to additional extensive regulatory requirements under the federal securities laws.
+Those regulatory requirements would include the obligation to register sales and offerings of life settlements with the SEC as public offerings under the Securities Act.
+Also, if non-variable life insurance policies were to be considered securities, the Company's ownership of those policies as a percentage of its assets or source of income could be limited as it would manage its business to avoid being required to register as an "investment company" pursuant to the Investment Company Act.
 Those limitations could have an adverse effect on the Company's business and results of operations.
-Any legislation or court or regulatory interpretations leading to that regulatory change or a change in the transactions that are characterized as life settlement transactions could lead to significantly increased compliance costs and increased liability risk to the Company, and could adversely affect the Company's ability to acquire or sell life insurance policies in the future.
-This could materially and adversely affect the Company's business, financial condition and results of operations, which in turn could materially and adversely affect the Porpany.
+Any legislation or court interpretations leading to that regulatory change or a change in the transactions that are characterized as life settlement transactions could lead to significantly increased compliance costs and increased liability risk, and could adversely affect the Company's ability to acquire or sell life insurance policies in the future.
+This could materially and adversely affect the Company.